Free shipping for 2 or more items (USA)

 What do I do if the mattress protector is the main problem?

-If the protector is grippy, your hips can’t do that tiny 2–5cm slide that breaks the seal.
-So you feel like you must “heave” your whole body.
-Tonight, work around it: create a small slip layer (sheet or smooth throw) under your hips, and keep the movement small and straight before you rotate.
+If the protector is grippy, your hips can't do that tiny 2–5cm slide that breaks the seal.
+You end up feeling like you must heave your whole body.
+Tonight, work around it: create a small slip layer (a sheet or smooth throw) under your hips, and keep the movement small and straight before you rotate.

 Troubleshooting the protector grab